fleekgonzalo/Quartz/content/storing-digital-assets-securely/post.md

 - You can write down the words in a piece of paper and store it somewhere safe, like a home safe or even a safe deposit box.
 - You can also store it digitally inside an encrypted file, like that of a password manager.

+Contrary to what many cryptocurrency users say, saving your seed phrase digitally *can* be a good idea.
+This depends on your own personal situation, but for example I would save my seed phrase digitally if I lived in a conflictive household where I didn't trust a family member finding and stealing a piece of paper with my seed phrase written on it.

 You can also make multiple copies, and for example store one home and one in a safe deposit box in case the other is lost.
 Come up with your own system based on your situation, available tools and risk model.